-DENT 2413.03: Endontics II.
+DENT 2413.03: Endodontics II.

-This technique course of Art and Science will build upon Cariology II and will provide a foundation for the treatment of pulpal disease in the individual permanent tooth.
+This technique course of Art and Science will provide a foundation for the treatment of pulpal and periradicular disease in the individual permanent tooth.
 Opportunity will be provided for practice to develop experience, judgment, and psychomotor skills in endodontic technique procedures.
-The base principles and practice of root canal therapy, eradication of root canal irritants, obturation of the root canal system and preservation of the natural dentition will be presented for the management of the diseased dental pulp.
+The base principles and practice of root canal therapy, eradication of root canal irritants, tridimensional obturation of the root canal system and preservation of the natural dentition will be presented for the management of the diseased dental pulp and periradicular tissue.